evertbouw/pulleys/README.md

 ## contributing

-This project really needs more docs and tests. (and more hooks?)
-Feel free to open PRs and issues!
+Feel free to open PRs and issues for more hooks or documentation!

 ## chat